- What We Do

 Food Security Situation

-Food insecurity in Pakistan is largely a problem of economic access by the poorest and most vulnerable members of the population to an adequate, diverse diet, and is exacerbated by militancy, natural disasters, and lack of basic health and nutrition education.
+- In Pakistan, the poorest and most vulnerable members of the population lack economic access to an adequate, diverse diet.
+This is exacerbated by conflict between the Government of Pakistan (GoP) and militant groups, recurrent natural disasters—including drought and floods— as well as a lack of basic health and nutrition education.

 - Government security operations continue in the tribal area of the northwest as do terrorist attacks against both military and civilian targets.
-The violence has led to stagnation, power shortages, and high food and fuel prices.
+The violence has led to stagnation, power shortages, and high food prices.
+An estimated 105,800 households remained displaced in the Federally Administered Tribal Areas (FATA) and Khyber Pakhtunkhwa (KPK) as of October 2016, according to the UN.

 Food Assistance Programs